jaadt7/lvlspy/doc/source/acknowledgments.rst

 Acknowledgments
 ===============

-Original development of this package was funded by a grant 80NSSC20K0338 from `NASA <https://nasa.gov>`_.
+Original development of this package was funded by grant 80NSSC20K0338 from `NASA <https://nasa.gov>`_.